andyharless/twit_demog/README.md

-# Project to infer demographic information from text using machine learning
+# Project to guess demographic information from text